in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 ##### "Master Java Web Services and REST API with Spring Boot"

-> Course made by in28minutes are really excellent.
-And it directly helpful in developing application .

 > Great course.
 The instructor has an easy way to explain exposing practical examples.
 Very straight.
 I definitely recommend!

 ##### "Spring MVC For Beginners : Build Java Web App in 25 Steps"